bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.map returns a new array when invoked and .foreach returns undefined, .map is a chainable method while .foreach is not
 2. Explain the difference between a callback and a higher order function.

+a higher order function accepts the first class function as an arguement, a callback function is when the higher order function is used as a parameter
 3. What is closure?

 4. Describe the four rules of the 'this' keyword.